Beginning in Retail: Jennifer’s Career Path

 Jennifer Kolde began her career in the HR field.
 However, after juggling caregiving responsibilities, she moved to Ohio and started a role as a salesperson at Macy’s in 2013.
-Within a year, she had been promoted into a salesfloor supervisor role and quickly advanced to becoming a training coordinator and then instructional designer and learning solutions designer for Macy’s, building courses and modules to help Macy’s sales, customer services, and collections employees perform critical elements of their jobs.
+Within a year, she had been promoted to a salesfloor supervisor role.
+She quickly advanced to becoming a training coordinator and then instructional designer and learning solutions designer for Macy’s, building courses and modules to help Macy’s sales, customer services, and collections employees perform critical elements of their jobs.

-“In my new role, I’ll be doing things like payroll deductions and I’ll need to make sure that those types of things are accurate.
+“In my new role, I’ll be doing things like payroll deductions, and I’ll need to ensure that those types of things are accurate.
 From the Pathstream course, I learned about how to clean data which will be essential in this role.
 I’m confident that they want pivot tables and heat maps with the data so that the data can speak for itself.
 Before I got access to this benefit through Guild, Macy’s had not offered anything similar through other universities or anything like that… in the Pathsream courses I took, the labs were helpful because they were hands-on.
-Pathstream taught practical, real world things.
-You described how these skills played out in real life and that was very valuable.”
+Pathstream taught practical, real-world things.
+You described how these skills played out in real life, which was very valuable.”

-Jennifer says that this education benefit has definitively made her a more loyal Macy’s employee.
+Jennifer says this education benefit has made her a loyal Macy employee.

 “They’re really committed to having people advance their careers.
 It’s a great ROI for them.
-These programs help people get broader in their own roles and enable people to master some of the tools that are required to do our jobs better.
-And they also create a general feeling of satisfaction and accomplishment and you can say, ‘my company helped me do it and I didn’t have to pay money.’
+These programs help people get broader in their own roles and enable people to master some of the tools that are required to do their jobs better.
+And they also create a general feeling of satisfaction and accomplishment, and you can say, ‘My company helped me do it, and I didn’t have to pay money.’
 That definitely increases my loyalty to my company.
-At Macy’s, it is part of the corporate culture to invest in their own people.
+At Macy’s, investing in their own people is part of the corporate culture.
 One of our core values is to get better every day.
-And this offering is a very clear indicator that, yes, you really do have the opportunity as a Macy’s employee to get better every day.”
+And this offering is a very clear indicator that you really do have the opportunity as a Macy’s employee to get better every day.”

 Was this helpful?